Cyber-Security-Tech/flight-deal-finder-web/README.md

 ---

+## 📧 Email Alerts

+If `DEMO_MODE = False` and a real flight deal is found, an email will automatically be sent with flight details including:

+- Origin and destination
+- Price
+- Departure and return dates

+This is powered by Gmail SMTP and app passwords via the `.env` file.

+---

 ## 🧠 What I Learned

 - Flask routing, templates, and server-side rendering
 - How to persist data with SQLite and `sqlite3`
 - Real-world API usage and fallback design patterns
+- Sending emails via SMTP in Flask
 - Clean architecture, file structure, and GitHub commits
 - Frontend/backend coordination + UI/UX polish